simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 totally wrong conclusions if the required assumptions don't hold.
 This is why successful data analysts rely heavily on interactive data analysis (IDA).
-I write today because I am somewhat concerned that the importance of IDE is not fully appreciated by many of the policy makers and thought leaders that will influence how we access and work with data in the future.
+I write today because I am somewhat concerned that the importance of IDA is not fully appreciated by many of the policy makers and thought leaders that will influence how we access and work with data in the future.